Junior Drag Racing Rules Reconsidered In Australia After 8-Year-Old Dies

 Mike Sprylan, who runs a junior dragster web site in Perth, told The Washington Post that children practice "all sorts of safety" measures in the sport, including beginning driving a fraction of the track and slowly building up their distance and speed.

-In September, Anita's father posted a picture on Facebook of his daughter standing behind her drag racing car, "Purple Pony," her sister posing next to her with her own car.
+In September, Anita's father posted a picture on Facebook of his daughter standing behind her drag racing car, "Pony Power," her sister posing next to her with her own car.

 In the United States, drivers as young as five years old are permitted to compete, according to rules set by the National Hot Rod Association's Summit Racing Jr. Drag Racing League.